aamir-786/Python-Programs/README.md

 # Python-Programs
-Here You will get Simple Ppython Programs with API Integration.
+Here You will get Simple Python Programs with API Integration.